 If you are laid off work temporarily or if your hours are decreased as a result of a business slowdown or lack of demand as a result of COVID-19, you could be eligible to receive unemployment benefits.

-If you are a taxable employer, you may request relief of benefit charges due to a business closure which is directly related to possible contamination at the business site.
+If you are a taxable employer, you may request relief of benefit charges due to a business closure that is directly related to possible contamination at the business site.
 Workers are also eligible for Unemployment Insurance in these cases:

 - The worker is mildly ill with COVID-19

 - The worker was exposed and quarantined; business remains open

 - The worker is immune-compromised and is advised to self-quarantine

 - The employer must shut down due to a quarantine ordered by a public official

-- Workers are eligible for Paid Family & Medical Leave if they are severely ill with COVID-19.
+- Workers are eligible for Paid Family & Medical to Leave if they are severely ill with COVID-19.

 The Washington State Department of Revenue will accept excise tax return extensions to be filed and potentially approved on a case-by-case basis as a result of the COVID-19 virus.
 However, the request must be made before the due date of the return for which the extension is requested.
 Financial penalties may be waived if you are late in filing tax reports, paying taxes, or responding to requests for information — all as a result of COVID-19.

 If you lay off employees due to permanent closure, they can apply for unemployment benefits.
 Eligibility will be determined based upon criteria in place prior to COVID-19 and on a case-by-case basis.
 Layoff assistance may be available for businesses facing major layoffs.
 For More Information on Financial Assistance for businesses impacted by the COVID-19 virus, visit the Washington State Employment Security Department.